How To Repair Your Oven

 The reality is that this is common in both gas and electric ovens yet the reasons behind why it isn’t heating would vary not only from gas to electric, but also from brand to brand.

-If your electric oven isn’t heating, it’s usually due to either a faulty/broken element, selector switch, faulty/burnt wiring or perhaps another uncommon cause.
+If your electric oven isn’t heating, it’s usually due to either a faulty/broken element, selector switch, faulty/burnt wiring, or it the oven needs cleaning, or perhaps another uncommon cause.

 If your gas oven isn’t heating, it could be a problem with the gas supply, the burner, faulty/burnt wiring or other problem/s which are again less common.